ochekanin/toefl/writing/topic-life/life-essay-1.md

 New technologies that under development nowadays
     4th industrial revolution will diminish low-skill jobs with high level of automatization, increasing competetion for job applicants

+For the last 50 years mankind made bigger technological progress than ever in the history.
+Current technologies were considered as fantastic several decades ago.
+Even time when my parents borned is uncomparable with current time.
+But everything has a price.